vojtechkral/bard/doc/book/project.md

 ### Inputs

-The top of the file specifies bard version number and inputs:
+The top of the file specifies the Bard version number and inputs:

 ```toml
 version = 2